denyncrawford/photoshop-chanels-to-palette/README.md

 1. Open a multichannel image photoshop project.
 2. Make sure all your channels are spot-colors.
-3. Select the channel you wanna get the palette:
+3. Select the channels you wanna get the palette:

 ![sample](https://imgur.com/cc0q55u.png)